 "One round pen session, just me and a horse in a 60-foot circular enclosure, taught me more about myself and life in general than any books or people could have taught me in a lifetime.
 Validation….of myself, my beliefs and my life as I wished to live it evolved from that 20 minutes or so, facing a 1,000 pound animal head-on.
 All I had to do was listen; listen to the horse, to myself, to my spirit, which would lead me to listen to others in a way I never have.”
 Jody

 "There is a stillness about the horse.
 Their inner being is so perfectly still that it provides the medium for all possibility..... instant alertness, ability to assess situations, deep rest, profound communication.
 In that stillness all internal chatter abates.
 How does this influence my everyday experiences?
 I approach life with an open mind.
-I look to understand what is, rather then project my personal impressions.
-I look to be in step with the world rather then try and control what is before me."
+I look to understand what is, rather than project my personal impressions.
+I look to be in step with the world rather than try and control what is before me."
 Corey